 The warm humid climate of Louisiana is an ideal environment for livestock parasites, which makes raising sheep and goats in this area challenging.
 Sheep and goat producers want their veterinarians to give them a deworming schedule, including how often to deworm, and with what product, and they would like this schedule to work every year in all situations.
 Unfortunately, with the resistance to dewormers shown by sheep and goat parasites, this is impossible.

-Although sheep and goats get numerous types of parasites, Haemonchus contortus (barber-pole worm) is the most clinically significant nematode parasite and most important with respect to dewormer resistance.
+Although sheep and goats get numerous types of parasites, Haemonchus contortus (barber-pole worm) is the most clinically significant nematode parasite in Louisiana and the most important with respect to dewormer resistance.
 This parasite sucks blood from the animal, leaving them weak and debilitated, and with heavy burdens, sudden death is not uncommon.
 Unfortunately, the long term, heavy use of dewormers has lead to parasite resistance to these products.
 That means that on some farms, there are no dewormers left that will effectively eliminate parasites.
 And with the constant movement of animals from farm to farm, these resistant worms are traveling with the animals and contaminating new farms.

 Keeping resistant parasites off the farm is critical.
 The fastest way to get dewormer resistance on a farm is to buy it.
 Quarantine of newly purchased animals and proper deworming is recommended before tuning out with the rest of the flock.